jippi/scm-engine/docs/configuration.md

 ## `ignore_activity_from` {#actions data-toc-label="ignore_activity_from"}

-!!! question "What are activity?"
+!!! question "What is 'activity'?"

-  SCM-Engine defines activity as comments, reviews, commits, adding/removing labels and similar.
+  SCM-Engine defines activity as comments, reviews, commits, adding/removing labels and similar actions made on a change request.

   *Generally*, `activity` is what you see in the Merge/Pull Request `timeline` in the browser UI.